PyroDonkey/Firefox-Cloak/README.md

 If you choose to run this script with an existing Firefox installation, please ensure you have backed up all important data and understand that your current Firefox configuration will be significantly altered.
 The script is designed to work with a clean installation of Firefox ESR and may not function as intended with modified or pre-configured versions.

-- This script significantly modifies your Firefox configuration and may affect your browsing experience.
+- This script significantly modifies your Firefox configuration and may affect your browsing experience and cause certain websites to not function as expected.
 - Some changes include stricter content blocking, fingerprinting protection, and changes to default search and new tab behaviors.
 - This script is not compatible with the Rapid Release version of Firefox.
 - **Important**: Please ensure you understand how installing these features will change your browsing experience before proceeding with the installation.